souviado/ADMINION/README.md

 # F3TMIN
-Like A ADMINION Reborn, But Not A ADMINION
+Like A ADMINION Reborn, But Not A ADMINION And Not A MINION (Its F3T Because TuskIsFat)